robang74/isar-cip-core/doc/README.secureboot.md

 ### Debian Snakeoil keys

 The build copies the  Debian Snakeoil keys to the directory `./build/tmp/deploy/images/<machine>/OVMF.
-Y u can use them as described in section [Start Image](### Start the image).
+You can use them as described in section [Start Image](### Start the image).

 ### Generate Keys